 Learning Technics' success rate in identifying and permanently solving learning disabilities is over 93%!

-The Learning Technics Learning Disability Program has been effective for:
+The Learning Technics' Program is effective for:

 - ADD (Attention Deficit Disorder)